google/filament/libs/matdbg/README.md

 ## User Instructions

+First set an environment variable as follows.
+In Windows, use `set` instead of `export`.

+    export FILAMENT_MATDBG_PORT=8080

-Simply launch any app that links against a debug build of a Filament, and point your web browser to http://localhost:8080.
+Next, launch any app that links against a debug build of a Filament and point your web browser to http://localhost:8080.

 After selecting a material and shader variant, you can view the GLSL, MSL, and SPIR-V code that was